ZhangXiruiSEU/EE5202CA3/MULTITHREAD_ANALYSIS.md

 The application now uses multiple Zephyr threads instead of one cyclic superloop.
 Sensor acquisition, HAR inference, status printing, and the urgent load are separated into their own kernel threads.

+For more background on how this Zephyr-based project differs from the default STM32CubeIDE workflow, as well as the development environment construction, see the ***Appendix A - Zephyr vs STM32Cube IDE***.

 ## Current Thread Model